Grain entrapment: Outside the U.S.

 In Canada, CASA's Canadian Agricultural Injury Reporting system recorded 29 grain-related suffocation deaths between 1990 and 2008; however, the organization believes there were likely more due to the paucity of information available.
 In 2015, it counted six deaths, including three sisters in central Alberta who were buried in canola seed while playing in a grain truck on their family's farm as it was being loaded, and two rescues, based purely on media reports.
 CASA president Blahey told The Western Producer in 2017 that he believes there are three or four deaths annually across Canada from grain entrapment.
 "We never know about close calls because they're not reported."

 Grain entrapment deaths occur all over the world.
 A 2018 BBC Brasil report found that since 2009, the latter half of a period in which that country had been rapidly increasing its grain production and storage capacity, 109 farmworkers had died while working in grain storage facilities, most of them after being buried by the material therein, usually soybeans.
 That death rate makes that work one of the most likely to result in death on the job after occupations where traffic accidents are a possibility, and in the uppermost quartile overall.
 While the dead were mostly workers, at least one rescuer asphyxiated on the gases that had accumulated in the facility; another was a woman bringing food to her husband while he worked.
 Several children also died.
-The state of Mato Grosso, which produces most of Brazil's grain, had the most of the 13 states to record grain entrapment deaths during that period with 28; within Mato Grosso, the municipality of Sorriso had the most, with seven.
+The state of Mato Grosso, which produces most of Brazil's grain, had 28 grain entrapment deaths during that period, the highest among the 13 states that record this information; within Mato Grosso, the municipality of Sorriso had the most, with seven.

 In a 2017 accident in China's Shandong province, six workers died in a grain avalanche.
 Elsewhere, a German farmworker died after being buried up to his chest in corn, a crop grown there in large amounts only since the 1960s, while cleaning a silo in 2008.
 In 1997, a 14-year-old British student doing a work placement on a farm died after falling into wheat as it was being drained from a silo.
 U.K. statistics record four cases of grain entrapment among the 336 agricultural deaths it notes between 2005 and 2015; Purdue identifies 16 in that period.

 Seven grain entrapment deaths were reported in Australia between 1991 and 2010, with one in New Zealand.
 Purdue's data base identifies three deaths in Ireland, two in South Africa and one apiece in Saudi Arabia, Spain and Sweden.